-SHAKTI has envisioned a family of processors as part of its road-map, catering to different segments of the market.
+Family of processors, catering to different segments of the market.

-This is our embedded class processor, built around a 3-stage in-order core.
-It is aimed at low-power and low compute applications and is capable of running basic RTOSs like FreeRTOS, Zephyr and eChronos.
-Market segments include: smart-cards, IoT sensors, motor controls and robotic platformsLearn more
+An Embedded class processor, built around a 3-stage in-order core.
+It is aimed at low-power and low compute applications.
+It is capable of running basic RTOSs like FreeRTOS, Zephyr and eChronos.
+Market segments include: Smart-cards, IoT devices, motor controls and robotic platforms.Learn more

 Equipped with performance oriented features like out-of-order execution, multi-threading, aggressive branch prediction, non-blocking caches and deep pipeline stages.
-The I-Class processors are targeted at the compute, mobile, storage e and networking segments.
-Target operating range - 1.5-2.5 Ghz.Contact Us
+The I-Class targets the compute, mobile, storage and networking segments.
+Target operating range is 1.5-2.5 Ghz.Learn More

-SoC configuration aimed at highly parallel enterprise, HPC and analytics workloads.
+A SoC configuration aimed at highly parallel enterprise, HPC and analytics workloads.
 The cores can be a combination of C or I class, single thread performance driving the core choice.
-Optional L4 caches and an optimized memory hierarchy is key to achieving a high memory bandwidth The architecture thrust is on accelerators, VPU and AI/ML and an mesh SoC fabric optimized for up to 128 cores with multiple accelerators per core.
+Optional L4 caches and an optimized memory hierarchy to achieve a high memory bandwidth.
+The architecture thrust is on accelerators, VPU and AI/ML and an mesh SoC fabric optimized for up to 128 cores with multiple accelerators per core.
 Close integration with an external Gen-Z fabric is a key part of the design, as is support for storage class memory.
-This aspect of the design is crucial since I/O and memory bandwidth is often the bottleneck for these classes of processors.

 A variant of the C-Class that explores tag based ISAs for object level security.
-We plan to support coarse and fine grain tags.
-Coarse grain tags will be used to realize micro-VM like functionality to mitigate software attacks like buffer-overflow.Learn more
+Designed to support coarse and fine grain tags.
+Coarse grain tags will be used to realize micro virtual machine like functionality to mitigate software attacks like buffer-overflow.Learn more